Aptomi/k8s-app-engine/README_DEMO.md

 9. Bob gets marked as "deactivated"
    - deactivated = true in LDAP
+   - make a dummy check-in into Github (to generate a commit)
    - Loses access to his instance (via Istio)

 10. Show Rules on home page from Sam's point of view